 In the Sixth Form you will study subjects you choose within an agreed STUDY PROGRAMME.
-This may involve the study of purely academic A-Levels or Technical (vocational) subjects at either Level 2 or Level 3, or a mixture of these.
+This may involve the study of purely academic A-Levels or a mixture of A-Level and Level 3 qualifications.

 A-Levels and Level 3 qualifications are studied over two years with terminal examinations at the end of the second year of study.
+Level 3 qualifications also involve ongoing assessment over the two years.